SGDInstitute/apollo/content/collections/pages/sgdinstitute/home.md

             marks:
               -
                 type: lead
-            text: 'With the generous financial support of grassroots donors, we build community among queer and trans youth (and those who support them), expand knowledge of sexuality and gender, and create lasting change across the Midwest through advocacy and expansive programming.'
+            text: 'With the support of grassroots donors, we build community among queer and trans youth, expand knowledge of sexuality and gender, and create lasting change across the Midwest.'
       -
         type: paragraph
         content: